-Natural Resources of other note in the region are large deposits of limestone and shows of Molybdenum outside of Canyon Creek.
+Other natural resources in the region are large deposits of limestone and shows of Molybdenum outside Canyon Creek.

 For an interactive map of known mineral deposits in Lewis and Clark County, follow this link to the MBAC website.
 From this site you can gain access to layers that are used in Google Earth and identify historic deposits with associated known data.